Across the country, as protesters fill the streets in the wake of George Floyd's death, people want to be heard.

 Murphy was also struck that many people reported feeling lonely in the presence of others.
 Anyone who has ever been surrounded by people staring at their phones can relate.

 So how can you harness the power of a good listener?
-Murphy offered these tips to sharpen anyone’s listening skills and shine in social situations:
+Murphy offered these tips to sharpen anyone’s listening skills:

 1. Realize listening is the more powerful position